-Hypoallergenic diets are formulated with the protein structure so small that the immune system can’t detect it.
+Hypoallergenic diets are formulated with a protein structure so small that the immune system can’t detect it.
 If the immune system cannot detect it – a reaction (and the fallout of symptoms) is much less likely.

 Several hypoallergenic diets are available, including:

-Royal Canin Veterinary Diet Hydrolyzed Protein PS Adult Dry Formula – Main ingredients are hydrolyzed soy protein, potato, coconut oil, potato protein and fish oil.
+Royal Canin Veterinary Diet Hydrolyzed Protein PS Adult Dry Formula – Main ingredients are hydrolyzed soy protein, potato, coconut oil, potato protein, and fish oil.

-Hill’s Science Prescription Diet z/d – Main ingredients are hydrolyzed chicken liver, corn starch and soybean oil.
+Hill’s Science Prescription Diet z/d – Main ingredients are hydrolyzed chicken liver, corn starch, and soybean oil.

-Purina HA Hydrolyzed Dry Formula – Main ingredients include hydrolyzed soy protein, canola oil and vegetable starch.
+Purina HA Hydrolyzed Dry Formula – Main ingredients include hydrolyzed soy protein, canola oil, and vegetable starch.

 The Doggy-Bag: Take-Home Message